 2. Scented Cleaning Vinegar

 When getting rid of unpleasant smells in your home, it’s not enough to just cover them up.
 A good cleaning session is usually enough to eliminate the source of bad smells.
 And if you’re using a cleaner that leaves behind a fresh scent – well, that’s even better!
-Check out the link below to learn how to make a scented cleaning vinegar that not only cleans effectively, but leaves behind a lemon-y fresh scent.
+But, be careful when cleaning with vinegar because it shouldn’t be used on everything.
+Check out the link below to learn how to make a scented cleaning vinegar that not only cleans effectively but leaves behind a lemony fresh scent.

 Related: How To Make Scented Cleaning Vinegar